History of Nate Bargatze in Timeline

 In 2024, Nate Bargatze contributed $1.15 million to the development of an indoor athletic facility at Donelson Christian Academy, his alma mater, which was subsequently named in his honor.

-In 2024, Nate Bargatze explained his decision to avoid discussing politics in his comedy, emphasizing that he wants to stay in his lane.
+In a 2024 interview with The Hollywood Reporter, Nate Bargatze discussed his decision to avoid discussing politics in his comedy.

-In March 2025, Nate Bargatze announced his first feature acting role in The Breadwinner, a film he co-wrote with Dan Lagana.
+In March 2025, Nate Bargatze announced that he would be making his first feature acting role in The Breadwinner, a film he co-wrote with Dan Lagana.

-In 2025, Nate Bargatze stated his desire to build a theme park in Nashville called Nateland, similar to Opryland USA.
+In 2025, Nate Bargatze expressed his desire to build a theme park in Nashville called Nateland, similar to Opryland USA.